Arthur Kreiger, Sylvia Pasternack Marx Professor of Music, Fellow, Ammerman Center for Arts and Technology

 B.A., M.A., University of Connecticut; D.M.A., Columbia University

-With Connecticut College since 2004, Arthur Kreiger has been composing for nearly four decades.
+With Connecticut College since 2004, Arthur Kreiger has been composing for four decades.
 Performed worldwide, his catalog of works contains pieces for orchestra, chorus, mixed chamber ensembles, solo instruments and the electronic medium.

 The composer was the recipient of the 1993 Brandeis University Creative Arts Medal.
 A portion of the text of this award citing his electronic music follows.